timmooren/bayesnet/README.md

 To use the BNReasoner class, you will first need to instantiate it with a Bayesian network in BIFXML format or as a BayesNet object.
 You can then use the various methods provided to query the network and perform inference.
 Examples of Bayesian Networks are provided in the testing folder.

-Some of the key features of the BNReasoner class include:
+### Methods

-### The BNReasoner class contains the following methods:
+The BNReasoner class contains the following methods:

 #### __init__: initializes the BNReasoner class with a Bayesian network in BIFXML format or as a BayesNet object, and a method and heuristic for use in variable elimination.